Vecchia approximations of Gaussian-process predictions: Conclusions

-The methods and algorithms proposed here are implemented in the R package \texttt{GPvecchia} available at \url{https://github.com/katzfuss-group/GPvecchia}.
-The default settings of the package functions in version 0.1 reflect the recommendations in the previous paragraph.
-In principle, our methods and the code are applicable in more than two dimensions, but a thorough investigation of their properties in this context will be carried out in future work.
+The methods and algorithms proposed here are implemented in the R package \texttt{GPvecchia} \citep{GPvecchia}, with default settings reflecting the recommendations in the previous paragraph.
+In principle, our methods and code are applicable in more than two dimensions, but a thorough investigation of their properties in this context is warranted.
+For example, a follow-up paper \citep{Katzfuss2020} shows that Vecchia-based approximations, using our observed-prediction ordering and appropriate extensions, can be highly accurate for computer-model emulation in higher dimensions.
+A further follow-up paper \citep{Zilber2019} extends our methods to Vecchia-Laplace approximations of generalized GPs for non-Gaussian spatial data.